| Finally after a long time I was able to see and also I personally use Vista, the new operating system from Microsoft . |

 Operating system pre-installed: Vista Home Basic.

-As can be seen it is not one of the better performing computers on the market, rather ... is a portable "low-end", at low cost.
+As can be seen it is not one of the better performing computers on the market, but ... is a portable "low-end", at low cost.

 Impressions of Use:

-The operating system is relatively slow to "boot", or to load and present a graphical interface to the user, until it is kindly asked for the password of the user you want to access the system.
+The operating system is relatively slow to "boot", or to load and present a graphical interface to the user, until it is kindly requested user's password with which you want to access the system.

-Once you enter the loading Sidebar Gadgets greatly lengthens the waiting time before you can actually work with the computer (something like 30-40 seconds of waiting to login done).
+Once inside loading Sidebar Gadgets greatly lengthens the waiting time before you can actually work with the computer (something like 30-40 seconds of waiting to login done).

 The re-style icons is really pretty, is one of the first things that I was pleasantly surprised ... the interface is completely new (I mean compared to XP and earlier versions of Windows), and finally you can see the slides used by both MacOSX and WM various Linux ( Gnome and KDE in the first place) and windows with decent edge!